WelshDan/smittys-bar-booking/README.md

 #### Programs

-The following are a list of the technical stuff used during this website:
+The following have been used during this website:

 - Django
 - Python